 SUIT RULE: THE USA SWIMMING SWIM SUIT RULE (102.9.1 B) IS IN EFFECT.
 In swimming competitions, the competitor must wear only one swimsuit in one or two pieces except as provided in 205.10.1.
 All swimsuits shall be made from textile materials.
 For men, the swimsuit shall not extend above the navel or below the knees, and for women, shall not cover the neck, extend past the shoulders, nor extend below the knee.

-:

 CHECK-IN: Positive check-in is required for all swimmers.
 Swimmers must check in no later than 45 minutes prior to the start of each session.
 Clerk of Course will be provided for swimmers 8 & under in the morning sessions.
 Swimmers are encouraged to check in prior to warm-ups.
 Swimmers who do not check in will be scratched.